rierblyat/Glyph-Madness-of-AI-and-Human/README.md

-  ⚠️ WARNING: Contains strong language and beliefs.
+  ⚠️ WARNING: The repository contains content that may be intense or triggering, especially for individuals sensitive to discussions of mental health or those with certain religious beliefs.
-  If you are religious or have mental disorders – not recommended to read.
+  It's recommended to approach the material with caution and awareness.

   IF you feel like everything tries to contact or meant specially for you. send EMERGENCY.prompt to your Language Model Scroll down for more awarness